itenium-be/blog-posts/npm/react/2023-10-06-react-component-profiling.md

 because the filters object has changed.

-Furthermore, the expensive `IFeature` construction is not necessary when the projectMonth is collaped.
+Furthermore, the expensive `IFeature` construction is not necessary when the projectMonth is collapsed.
 Instead we can map directly to `CollapsedProjectMonthBadgeTotals`, which doesn't include any inner loops.